sinsunsan/archiref_wiki/css-typo.md

 * Choose between em or rem
 * Define precise typo font-size list (like colors) using modular scale or not
 * define line-height in percentage to be able to move relative to font-size
+* How to apply the text style
+    * css heritage
+    * mixins ?
+    * class
+    * combination of class

 ### Ressources